ellaudet/dsslearnr/README.md

 ## Starting the Tutorials

-You can launch each tutorial by running its corresponding R code in RStudio.
-Below are the commands to start each tutorial:
+You can launch each tutorial by running the code below in RStudio.

 - **Chapter 1: Introduction**